NORTHERN WARBLERS AND MORE IN

 WHY CHOOSE TO ATTEND THIS WORKSHOP?

-I have lived year round in the Eastern Upper Peninsula of Michigan for 11 years, and photographed there for over 18 years.
-I know all of the songs of all of the birds, all of the habitats they utilize, where they can be found, and each species’ typical spring arrival date to the area.
-I can identify all of them instantly by sight.
-You will combine cooperative birds with elements of their habitat which offer good composition in good light.
+I am experienced and passionate about teaching the skills of bird photography because I have made them a part of my daily life in Michigan’s Eastern Upper Peninsula.
+I have lived there year round for 11 years, and photographed there for over 18 years.
+I know all of the songs of all of the birds, all of the habitats they utilize, where they can be found.
+I have excellent hearing and identify all birds instantly by song and sight.
+You will learn to combine cooperative birds with elements of their habitat which offer good composition in good light.
 I live in the area where you will be photographing and I daily check habitats and the progression of spring, with respect to birds.
-I also prepare for workshops by finding very cooperative individual birds beforehand.
+You have access to the private peninsula tip where I live, which is a spring migrant hotspot.
+I prepare for workshops by finding very cooperative individual birds beforehand.
 You will be the beneficiary of this knowledge.
-You will receive personalized attention and instruction.
+And receive personalized attention and instruction.
 I have a bachelors degree in biology (with emphasis in animal physiology).
 I am aware of the well-being of all subjects and their environment and proceed accordingly.

 I hope you can join me for this unique experience.

 Likely Species on this workshop – species in bold…have normally been the most cooperative.
-A sampling of the other species usually have been cooperative:
+A good number of the other species usually have been cooperative:

 Black-throated Blue Warbler